seshanbrothers/projects/PIX3LPLOTT3R/SCRIB3/README.md

 <img src="../SCRIB3.JPG" align="center" height="500">

-**Step 1: Build Model** Use the .lxf file available in this GitHub repository to build the model.
+**Step 1: Build Model** <a href="https://github.com/seshanbrothers/projects/blob/master/PIX3LPLOTT3R/SCRIB3/SCRIB3v1.lxf?raw=true">Use the .lxf file</a> available in this GitHub repository to build the model.
 Separate building instructions are not provided at this time.
 You will have to download and install LEGO Digital Designer (a free software from LEGO) to view the .lxf file.
 Wiring: Medium Motor (Port A), Large Motor Controlling Pen (Port B), Larage Motor Controlling Wheels (Port C), Touch Sensor (Port 1), and Infrared (Port 4), .
 Use the longer wires for B (35cm) and C (50cm) motor connections.

 **Step 2: Get Paper** Tape a large piece of paper down on a hard surface.
 This will ensure that the paper does not move as the robot drives across.
 We prefer to use paper as wide as the robot.